-

 NO Posting or PM's Allowed

-Just a thought but loads in the Hornady manual are not developed with the M-1 Garand in mind.
+Just a thought but loads in the Hornady manual are not developed with the M-1 Garandicon in mind.
 You need to check that N-150 will not present pressure problems when loaded to produce useful ballistics.
 JMHO.
 Sincerely.
 BruceV.

 John Kepler